hjkiefer/udacity-p1-navigation/README.md

 ## Introduction

-In this project, an agent was trained to collect bananas, in a square world.
+This project is about training and agent to collect bananas.
+The environment is a square world, where yellow and blue bananas are to be collected.

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The agent is rewards with a +1 reward for collecting yellow bananas, and a -1 reward for collecting a blue banana.
+As the agent tries to maximise the cumulative reward, it should collect yellow bananas, and avoid blue bananas.

-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available, corresponding to:
+The environment state is a preprocessed view with is consist of the agent's velocity and ray-based perception around the agents forward direction.
+This state is prepared by the environment, and we are thus not working with the pixel view that we (humans) are seeing.

+The agent have 4 actions available:

 - **`0`** - move forward.
 - **`1`** - move backward.
 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
+Each episode consist of a defined number of actions, and the agent must get an average score of +13 over 100 consecutive episodes in order to solve the environment.

 ## Setting up your environment